All Episodes

 Why does he still sound like he's campaigning?

-Oh, he's still campaigning now and he's he's still campaigning now.
+Oh, he's still campaigning now.

-That's why they always speak in platitudes and sound bites.
+That's why they always speak in platitudes and soundbites.

-Let me are you and he just does it on and on.
+And he just does it on and on.

-So your solution is for Republicans to do what?
+Okay, so your solution is for Republicans to do what?

 Yeah.

-I know how it would yeah, I know how it would be slanted.
+Yeah, I know how it would be slanted.

 It would be slanted.

-I uh you know, we have an uphill battle.
+You know, we have an uphill battle.

 We don't control the media.

-We don't control um the schools.
+We don't control the schools.

-You know, we have uh yet we still could have won if the Republican base had turned out.
+Yet we still could have won if the Republican base had turned out.

 Yes, we could have.